HornPenguin/Booklet/documents/user/installation.rst

 .. warning::

     Python is compatible for major three OSs, however, the implementations of tkinter in those OSs are different in details.
-    For example, there is a :code`iconbitmap` issue in Linux environment and basic tkiner Label and Button are not work properly in OSX of color routines.
+    For example, there is a :code:`iconbitmap` issue in Linux environment and basic tkiner Label and Button are not work properly in OSX of color routines.
-    The developer tested and saw those bugs and fixed them with best efforts (`tkmacosx` module was useful), but there can be some bugs in Linux and Mac environments.
+    The developer tested and saw those bugs and fixed them with best efforts (`tkmacosx <https://github.com/Saadmairaj/tkmacosx>`_ module was useful), but there can be some bugs in Linux and Mac environments.
     Please notice the developer those bugs to fix.

 Older version